 With a small house, you select the exterior color.
 You decide how you want the landscaping to look.
 You choose how the interior spaces are configured.
 With a condo or an apartment, none of this is possible.

 Up until relatively recent times, your only choice was to buy an old fixer-upper small house.
 That’s all changed now with the growing small house community.
-This community not only includes small house enthusiasts but it also small house designers and builders!
+This community not only includes small house enthusiasts but also small house designers and builders!
 This is a game changer for people who want to own a house but don’t want the big mortgage, steep utility bills, high property taxes, and large time commitment to maintain it.

 How small does the house need to be to dramatically lower the cost to buy and maintain it?
 Before I tell you, you’ll need to put aside those images you have in your mind of the ideal house.
-Those images were put there through repeated exposure since birth to home builder ads and movies, television shows, and commercials depicting the perfect home.
+Those images were put there through repeated exposure since birth to homebuilder ads and movies, television shows, and commercials depicting the perfect home.

 A small house is in the 400 to 1,000 square foot range.
-The low-end would be a studio style house, which is very efficient.
+The low-end would be a studio-style house, which is very efficient.
 You could go even smaller if you want.
 There are also tiny houses in the 250 to 400 square foot range and micro tiny houses in the 75 to 250 square foot range.
 These are ultra-cute.

 What do you get by owning a small house over a conventional size house?
 More money, more time, and more freedom!
-More money to create financial independence, decorate your house, entertain, travel, and anything else you want.
-More time for hobbies, exercise, mediation, clubs, family, friends, and anything else that comes to mind.
+More money to create financial independence, decorate your house, entertain, travel, and do anything else you want.
+More time for hobbies, exercise, meditation, clubs, family, friends, and anything else that comes to mind.
 And more freedom to do the things you love!